 Furthermore, pictures will not be used for the promotion of SVC unless consent is given.
-Parents are provided with a consent form outlining how photos taken would be used.
-E.g. for website, promotional materials, etc.

 All members of SVC should be vigilant on outings with the child and report any concerns of inappropriate photographs or film footage to the Designated Safeguarding Person (SVC Manager).